 Telehealth systems support people with long-term conditions to:

 - self-manage their conditions

 - reduce hospital stays and allow early discharge

 - reduce their dependency on primary health and GP services

 It can also improve access to care for people with mobility issues or people who are unable to get time off work.

 To read the 2020 Healthcare report, click here to download.

 To register your interest in getting a smart meter installed, enter your energy supplier's name in the box below.

 You may also be interested in...

-- Five inventions you could see in the Smart E-Home of the future - everything from smart bathrooms to smart furniture.
+- Five inventions you could see in the Smart E-Home of the future — from smart toilets to hydroponic gardens.